VIOLIN CONCERTO in D MAJOR, OP. 77

 3:30 [m.
 46]--Transition.

-The cadence on C major is interrupted by the winds, who abruptly
+cadence on C major is interrupted by the winds, who abruptly

 enter on the unexpected key of G-flat, a half-step above the

 then comes in with another highly decorated phrase, still in

 G-flat.
-The strings, then winds, play the
+The strings, then winds, play the ascending

-same note as F-sharp.
+is the same note as F-sharp.
 Major shifts to minor with

 a change of notation.
 The solo violin plays a

 material is derived from the main melody.

-soloist plays an extremely expressive descending line, with accompaniment from the
+soloist plays an extremely expressive descending line, with

-breaks into triplet rhythms.
-The winds play descending lines
+soloist breaks into triplet rhythms.
+The winds play

-upbeat, the soloist begins an even more decorative
+with an upbeat, the soloist begins an even more decorative

-passage that incorporates leaps, turns, and triplet rhythms, still in F-sharp
+passage that incorporates leaps, turns, and triplet rhythms,

-syncopations and triplet rhythms.
+rhythms.
 The winds are completely absent here.
 At

-the end of the passage, the soloist leads a turn back to
+the end of the passage, the soloist leads a turn back to the

 5:28 [m.
 69]--Re-transition.

-orchestral strings accompany with the descending lines from the main melody.
+orchestral strings accompany with the descending lines from

-reaches the highest note as F major arrives.
+soloist reaches the highest note as F major arrives.
 The

 A' Section--F major